Winston and the valuable art of listening.

 Brake lever went all the way to the bar….nothing….well shit.

-I have never backed it into an off ramp before, there is a first time for everything I guess.
+I have never backed it into an on ramp before, there is a first time for everything I guess.

 Brakes, Meh Who Needs Those